FravBox/YagCCs/readme.md

 # License
-You can use my code & edit it however you want **except the stuff in server backups.** Please ask before using any of that.
+You can use my code & edit it however you want **except the stuff in server backups & things by people other than me.**
+If another user is credited, you must keep the credit in your code.
+If the code is in my server backups folder, please ask before using it.

 # How To Use
 Everything here assumes you can at least read basic code.
 I tell you what to edit for your server, but some are easier to use than others.